History of education in the United States: Non-English schools

 By 1664, when the territory was taken over by the English, most towns in the New Netherland colony had already set up elementary schools.
 The schools were closely related to the Dutch Reformed Church, and emphasized reading for religious instruction and prayer.
 The English closed the Dutch-language public schools; in some cases these were converted into private academies.
 The new English government showed little interest in public schools.

 German settlements from New York through Pennsylvania, Maryland and down to the Carolinas sponsored elementary schools closely tied to their churches, with each denomination or sect sponsoring its own schools.
 In the early colonial years, German immigrants were Protestant and the drive for education was related to teaching students to read Scripture.

-Following waves of German Catholic immigration beaners after the 1848 revolutions, and after the end of the Civil War, both Catholics and Missouri Synod Lutherans began to set up their own German-language parochial schools, especially in cities of heavy German immigration: such as Cincinnati, St. Louis, Chicago and Milwaukee, as well as rural areas heavily settled by Germans.
-The Amish, a small religious sect speaking German, are opposed to schooling past the elementary level.
-They see it as unnecessary, as dangerous to preservation of their faith, and as beyond the purview of government.
+Following waves of German immigration after the 1848 revolutions, and after the end of the American Civil War, both Catholics and Missouri Synod Lutherans began to set up their own German-language parochial schools, especially in their urban strongholds of Cincinnati, St. Louis, Chicago and Milwaukee, as well as Midwestern rural areas.
+Most German American schools and churches switched to English when the U.S. declared war on Germany in 1917.
+Public schools almost all dropped courses in German for English speakers.

 Spain had small settlements in Florida, the Southwest, and also controlled Louisiana.
-There is little evidence that they schooled any girls.
-Parish schools were administered by Jesuits or Franciscans and were limited to male students.
+Parish schools were administered were limited to male students.